HesthaNeo/hq-core-switching/README.md

              <p>- Now we will connect a test PC to the data VLAN for testing regular host access.</p>
              <p>- A. We will start by dragging a PC into the topology and labeling it as “Test-PC”.</p>
                  <img width="739" height="853" alt="Screenshot 2026-02-06 153940" src="https://github.com/user-attachments/assets/83f19022-7821-42dc-810f-1369509358af" />
+             <p>- B. Next we will connect a straight-through cable from Test-PC FastEthernet0 to an access port on HQ-CORE-SW2. </p>